0xmozak/rust-cache/README.md

     save-if: ${{ github.ref == 'refs/heads/master' }}

     # Specifies what to use as the backend providing cache
-    # Can be set to either "github" or "buildjet"
+    # Can be set to either "github", "buildjet", or "local"
     # default: "github"
     cache-provider: ""
 ```